Asmaa-Alrayzah/AraFast-Corpus/README.md

 ## How to Use
 To use the publicly accessible Arabic AraFast corpus in Google Colab, you'll first need to add the corpus to your own Google Drive.
 Adding the Corpus to Your Google Drive:
 1-	Open the Shared Folder: Go to the shared corpus link.
 2-	Add to Your Drive: Right-click on the folder or use the dropdown menu and select 'Add shortcut to Drive'.
 Choose a location in your drive to create a shortcut to the folder.

+## Note
+This corpus may need more or special pre-processing steps to meet your requirement or goal.

 ## License
 This corpus is released under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
 Please see the license details: (https://creativecommons.org/licenses/by-sa/4.0/deed.en) for more information.